 If you feel that many years have passed since you sat down to read a good book.
-And immersed yourself in the story without distractions, then you are not alone.
+And immerse yourself in the story without distractions, then you are not alone.
 Here, we’ll show you how to focus on reading.

-Whether you are a student who is struggling to get through your readings or a previously voracious reader who has the same unfinished book on your bedside table for months, recent polls show that people usually don’t read like they used to.
+Whether you are a student who is struggling to get through your readings or a previously voracious reader who has had the same unfinished book on your bedside table for months, recent polls show that people usually don’t read like they used to.

 Addicting technology is so ingrained in our daily lives that we have become accustomed to getting the information we want in a few seconds, summed up in 140 characters or less.

 We constantly switch between apps, and whenever we receive a notification, we stop and review those online activities.
 It affects our attention and prevents us from focusing on tasks that require constant attention, such as reading.
-This article gives a helpful tips and tricks on how to focus when reading.
+This article gives helpful tips and tricks on how to focus when reading.

 How to Focus on Reading – 15 Top Tips